 “Hmmm no paddle,” Beanie said.
 “Well let’s see what else we can use?”

-There were two styrofam noodles in the boat.
-Guess what, styrofoam noodles don’t work.
-In fact it was insanely comical watching impaired people try to paddle with styrofoam noodles.
+There were two styrofoam noodles in the boat.
+Yeah, styrofoam noodles don’t really work.
+In fact it was extremely funny watching impaired people try to paddle with styrofoam noodles.
 Now the laughter started...
-Fäw-kinn-ae!
+Faw-kinn-ae!